Rory the Dragon and Princess Daisy

 Escape is impossible and yet they must break out.
 If they don’t, they know that, when Lomax returns, they’ll be in very real danger.

 Stanley’s a fairy and so far, he’s the subject of eight stories which have appeared on a couple of websites.
-Those appearances have earned him a few fans, mainly among the ladies, and the plan is for my nephew to provide illustrations when we publish the stories in three books.
+Those appearances have earned him a few fans, mainly among the ladies, and I’d love to find an artist prepared to provide illustrations for three books’ worth of stories.

 Not all fairies live in flowery glades or dingly dells.
 Nor do they all have gossamer wings or leave sparkling trails in the air as they fly.
 Stanley wears dirty shorts, a T-shirt with a tear in the back for his wings, a scarf, thick woollen socks and football boots.
 He lives in a washbasin with a dripping tap in a bedroom in Scotland, which suits him perfectly.
 He’s everything fairies aren’t – miserable, grumpy, male, with an unfairy name, a predisposition towards melancholy and a pathological dislike of every normal fairy association.
 Being such an outsider, he’s also pretty aggressive in defending his chosen status, and, as a result, the person in whose bedroom he lives (a man called Jack), has to be extra-tolerant and all the things Stanley isn’t.